Kyligence/Insight-for-Superset/Documents/user_manual_en/superset_en.rst

 Import/Refresh cube
 -------------------

-Firstly,need to add a connection string for the Kyligence project at the **Data Sources - Database** |image33|
+Firstly,need to add a connection string for the Kyligence project at the **Sources-Database** |image33|

 The format of the database URL is **kylin://username:password@host:port/project**.
 If you need to use the table in the project in the SQL Lab, you need to check ’Expose in SQL Lab‘.  |image34|